puniverse/comsat-gradle-template/docs/SCREENCAST-SCRIPT.md

   - Let's make our DAO methods suspendable by adding `throws SuspendExecution` to `add`, `find` and `all`.

-  - Finally, let's update the Dropwizard configuration file to tune the server so it can take advantage of fibers to serve more concurrent requests and to use the fiber-enabled JDBC driver:
+  - Finally, let's update the Dropwizard configuration file to tune the server so it can take advantage of fibers to serve more concurrent requests and to use the fiber-enabled JDBC driver.

-- If we run the application now, we'll get a verification exception because Quasar will find that some methods still miss instrumentation.
-Since I have already been through that check, I'll spare some time now and will directly create the needed files:

-  - `src/main/resources/META-INF/suspendable-supers` for suspendable interfaces, we only have the DAO:

-  - We also need `src/main/resources/META-INF/suspendables` because JDBI will generate a dynamic proxy for our DAO implementation at runtime, and we need to make its methods suspendable too.
-We can't do through annotations or `throws` clauses because it's dynamically generated code:

 - Let's run the application again with `./gradlew -Penv=dropwizard run` and let's check a few URLs:
   - http://localhost:8080/hello-world